Joan Bybee

 Joan Lea Bybee (previously: Hooper; born 11 February 1945 in New Orleans, Louisiana) is an American linguist and professor emerita at the University of New Mexico.
 Much of her work concerns grammaticalization, stochastics, modality, morphology, and phonology.
 Bybee is best known for proposing the theory of usage-based phonology and for her contributions to cognitive and historical linguistics.

 Contributions to linguistic theory

 Bybee's earliest work in linguistics was framed within a Generative perspective, the dominant theoretical approach to phonology at the time.
 As her career developed, Bybee's contributions moved progressively from formalist theories towards a functional and cognitive perspective, incorporating insights from morphology, semantics, syntax, child language acquisition and historical linguistics.

+According to Google Scholar, her work has been cited over 58,000 times.
+She is one of the most cited linguists.

 Generative work (1970s)

 Natural Generative Phonology

 In the early and mid-70's, Bybee proposed that the connection between the abstract phonological representation of a word and the actual forms experienced by language users was a more direct one than previously postulated.
 Her theory of Natural Generative Phonology, elaborated upon and expanded the work of Theo Vennemann, proposing less abstract mental representations of sound structure while arguing for greater proximity between phonetic and phonological forms.

 Although belonging to a formalist tradition, Bybee's early work already contained elements that challenged the performance/competence model that underlay all Generative assumptions.
 Natural Generative Phonology proposed that the mental representation of language results from speakers’ exposure to actual language in use.
 The proposal that the structure of language derives from actual communication rather than from abstract rules wired in the brain represented a major departure from the mainstream linguistics, an idea Bybee pursued in all her subsequent work.